ColetteThomson/famous-quotes-quiz/README.md

 Images for the website have been downloaded from **Pexels** and compressed and pixelated for a fast-loading website, using **tinyjpg**.

 #### Limitations
-This website has been designed to not retain user information, with username info only being stored within the local storage feature on the user's device.
+This website has been designed to not retain user information, with username info only being stored within the local storage feature (in developer tools) on the user's device.

 #### Features
 * The home page has a feature allowing the user to enter a username, should they wish to.
 There is no limitation on this field and letters, numbers or special characters may be entered.
-This field is totally optional and quiz completion messages (on 'Actor Quotes Quiz' and 'Movie Quotes Quiz' pages) will be displayed either with the entered username, or without if no username was chosen.
+This field is totally optional and quiz completion messages (on 'Actor Quotes Quiz' and 'Movie Quotes Quiz' pages) will be displayed either with the entered username, or without if no username was entered.
 * A Countdown Timer set to 70 seconds has been added for the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages.
 If the timer expires before the user completes the quiz, the onscreen timer will display a message warning the user that after a delay of 5 seconds - the timer will automatically reset (reload) the page, move to the top of the page and restart.
-* The Countdown Timer will also reset (reload) the page and move to the top of the page, should the user click the Reset Button.
-* The Reset Button will reset (reload) the page and move to the top of the page.
+* Clicking the Reset Button will also reset (reload) the page, move to the top of the page and restart the countdown timer.
 This button can be selected by the user at any time.
 * If the user submits their answers and then decides to re-attempt the quiz, they will need to click the Reset Button to 'clear' their answers and results, reload the page and restart the timer.
 * On the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages, a congratulatory message will display should the user achieve a 10/10 score.
 An alternative encouraging message will appear should the user achieve less than 10/10.
 * The Submit Button tallies the user's score comparing their answers against correct answers.
 Upon clicking this button, the countdown timer will be halted.
 This allows the user to compare the time they took to complete the quiz against the displayed seconds remaining.